 A bat could very well fly over your head (and actually, we’ve had smaller bats fly around us in other parts of the park) or hang on a tree inches away.

 Which other animals to see depends on your interest.
 Download a Night Safari map from their website, to take a look at where each is located.
-Below are some of the favorite animals.
+Below are some of the favorite animals (photos courtesy of Night Safari).

 Exit During a Thumbuakar Performance